-Theis our fall 2018 pick for the "Best Workhorse 3D Printer".
-Check out our review to find out why it is the ideal machine for frequent users.
+Theis our winter 2018 pick for the "Best Workhorse 3D Printer".
+Check out our review to find out why it is the ideal machine for frequent use.

 Ease of use, reliability, a large build size, these are some of the primary factors to take into account when shopping for a new 3D printer.
 The Lulzbot TAZ 6 offers all of this and more, making it one of the more popular desktop machines on the professional and consumer market.

 Created by the Colorado-based 3D printer manufacturer Aleph Objects, the Lulzbot TAZ 6 is a testament to the company’s focus on open source hardware and faultless reliability.
 Unlike the more petite Lulzbot Mini, the Lulzbot TAZ 6 is a leviathan of a 3D printer, equipped with almost double the print area.

 Priced at $2,500, the Lulzbot TAZ 6 is on the expensive end of the desktop 3D printer market.
 But for people who want a dependable workhorse with a large build volume, it’s hard to take your eyes off of this sleek, minimalistic machine.